Guide on amalgamating business corporations

 - a Nuans corporate name search report, unless the amalgamated corporation will use the corporate name of one of the amalgamating corporations

-- the filing fee (see Services, fees and turnaround times – CBCA).
+- the filing fee (see Services, fees and processing times – CBCA).

 The articles can be in the official language of your choice.
 This means they may be: